vertesy/ReadWriter/R/list.of.functions.in.ReadWriter.md

 read.simple.csv.named.vector.
 Read in a file with excel style data: rownames in col1,

 - #### 12 `read.simple.ssv()`
 read.simple.ssv.
-Read in a data frame (csv), and extact a value and a name column, and convert them
+Read in a data frame (csv), and extract a value and a name column, and convert them

 - #### 13 `read.simple.tsv.named.vector()`
 read.simple.tsv.named.vector.
-Space separeted values.
+Space separated values.
 Read in a file with excel style data:

 - #### 14 `read.simple.xlsx()`
 Read a multi-sheet XLSX easily.
 Read in a file with excel style named vectors, names in col1,

 - #### 15 `write.simplest()`
-Append or write a vector to standard file, one element per line..
+Append or write a vector to standard file, one element per line.
 Reads specified sheets from an XLSX file into a list of data frames.

 - #### 16 `write.simple()`
 Write Simple.
 Alternative to clipboard.
 This function takes a vector and appends it